brokenlyre/Polymathist.me/content/pages/stuart-m-davis-resume.md

 ### Megswork
 September 2003 to June 2004
 Adrian, MI

+*Megswork produces “The Patient Medical Journal,” an organizational tool that assists the patient, caregivers and medical staff in all aspects of the patient's care.
+The firm was created in response to the owners’ personal experiences while attempting to keep their daughter’s medical documentation straight during her fight with cancer.*

 **BUSINESS CONSULTANT** - pro bono (September 2003 to June 2004)
 Began working with Megswork as a Master’s project in marketing and voluntarily provided consultation services after the academic requirements were complete.
 Provided strategic business advice regarding: